A healthy living blog from Marshfield Clinic Health System

 • Poor oral hygiene

-Let your dentist know if you have any numbness, pain or tenderness in your mouth; difficulty chewing or swallowing; or feeling that something is caught in your throat, which also could be signs of cancer.
+Let your dentist know if you have any numbness, pain or tenderness in your mouth; difficulty chewing or swallowing or the feeling that something is caught in your throat.
+These are potential signs of early stages of cancer.

 Your dentist will ask if a recent mouth injury, like eating hot pizza or sharp chips, may have caused an ulcer or lesion.
 If that’s the case, the dentist will check the spot again in a few weeks.